rutviklhase/headout/README.md

 Task 2- Run the Java file "project.jar" which is present inside the newly cloned repo inside build/libs.
 Output - A server starts at port 9000.

+I have created a Dockerfile in order to build a custom Docker Image.This Image grabs the latest version of the node image from Docker Hub and then installs Python and pip.
+After installing the prerequisites, "mainscript.py" is run.